Unbarred spiral galaxy

 An unbarred spiral galaxy is a type of spiral galaxy without a central bar, or one that is not a barred spiral galaxy.
 It is designated with an SA in the galaxy morphological classification scheme.
+A nearby example of an unbarred spiral is the Triangulum Galaxy.

-Barless spiral galaxies are one of three general types of spiral galaxies under the de Vaucouleurs system classification system, the other two being intermediate spiral galaxy and barred spiral galaxy.
+Unbarred spiral galaxies are one of three general types of spiral galaxies under the de Vaucouleurs classification system, the other two being intermediate spiral galaxy and barred spiral galaxy.
 Under the Hubble tuning fork, it is one of two general types of spiral galaxy, the other being barred spirals.